xamfoo/ddp-proxy/README.md

 ### `ddpProxy.connect([options])`

-Returns a DDP connection given the url of the server and login options
+Creates a DDP `proxyConnection` to the given server url and login options

+Parameters:

 - {object} options
 - {string} [options.url] - The connection url